node-red/node-red.github.io/docs/getting-started/installation.md

 ### Install node.js

 We recommend the use of Node.js **LTS 8.x**.
 Node-RED no longer supports Node.js 0.10.x or 0.12.x.

-You can get the latest Long Term Support (LTS) version of Node.js <code>8.x</code> from the Node.js [download site](https://nodejs.org/en/download/).

-It is often easiest to use a [packaged version](https://nodejs.org/en/download/package-manager/) specifically for your operating system.
+Users of Node.js 6.x and 4.x should ensure they have the latest updates.

-We also have specific instructions available for certain hardware platforms and operating systems:
+We have specific instructions available for certain hardware platforms and operating systems:

  - [Raspberry Pi](../hardware/raspberrypi)
  - [BeagleBone Black](../hardware/beagleboneblack)
  - [Windows](../platforms/windows)

+Linux and OSX users should install the **[packaged version](https://nodejs.org/en/download/package-manager/)** for your specific operating system or you can get the latest Long Term Support (LTS) version of Node.js from the [download site](https://nodejs.org/en/download/).

+To check your version of Node.js

+    node -v

-Other download options are available [here](https://nodejs.org/dist/latest-v6.x/).
+Other download options are available [here](https://nodejs.org/dist/latest-v8.x/).

 ### Install Node-RED